 The image above shows a complete exercise assessing the current status quo.
 Once we identify the areas that need attention first we need to make a list of tasks to work on.
 Starting with small actions helps build confidence and get a better picture on what to prioritise.

-Whether you are joining an online course, attending a group meetup, or investing in 1-on-1 coaching, you will learn about the BASICS methodology and receive practical advice on how to make the changes necessary to start bringing these 6 factors into your life.
+Whether you are joining an online course, attending a group meetup, or investing in 1-on-1 coaching, you will learn about the BASICS methodology and receive practical advice on how to make changes to improve these six areas in your life.